 St. Peter’s Beach (Agios Petros): See Andros Surf Club for details on how to rent equipment.
 This is a busy beach during the summer months with a variety of bars and rental outlets.

-Ormos Korthiou beach: Located to the south east of the island (near Chora) also is popular with windsurfers.
+Ormos Korthiou beach: Located to the south east of the island (near Chora) is also popular with windsurfers.

 See the video below for information on Korthi town:

 St. Peter’s Beach (Agios Petros): This popular beach is long, sandy and has an array of bars where you can listen to music, lounge in the sun and enjoy a drink or two.
 It also has a number of hire shops where you can rent a board for SUP/windsurfing.
 Canoes are also available.
-This is about as close as Andros comes to some of the more notorious greek islands famed for their party atmosphere.
+This is about as close as Andros comes to some of the more notorious Greek islands famed for their party atmosphere.